 When you experience damage in your home, to your car or have a theft of your property you may find yourself in a position where you need to make an insurance claim.
 Anytime there is an insurance claim to be made, there is a good chance you are going to be working with an insurance adjuster who will be assigned to assess the damage and figure out what needs to be paid.

-Although filing an insurance claim can be burdensome and can possibly raise your insurance rates for the future, for car accidents or disaster situations where there is a lot of damage, most insurance policy holders will choose to file a claim and pay the deductible, rather than take on the entire financial burden of the loss.
+Although filing an insurance claim can be burdensome and can possibly raise your insurance rates for the future, when it comes to car accidents or disaster situations, most insurance policyholders will choose to file a claim and pay the deductible, rather than take on the entire financial burden of the loss themselves.

 Three Types of Claims Adjusters

 The insurance claims adjuster is the professional who will probably deal with the most during the insurance claims process.
 There are three main types of insurance claims adjusters.

-- A company adjuster is an employee of the insurance company that one is filing an insurance claim with.
-This would most likely be the insurance claim adjuster most would be dealing with for their insurance claims.
+- A company adjuster is an employee of the insurance company.
+This type of insurance claims adjuster is the one most people would be dealing with for their insurance claims.

-- An independent adjuster is an independent contractor that the insurance company pays to handle a claim for the insurance company.
+- An independent adjuster is an independent contractor that the insurance company pays to handle the claim for the insurance company.
 Sometimes when an insurance company has a lot of ongoing claims, doesn't have in-house adjusters or needs extra help they will hire reputable independent adjusters to take care of claims for their policyholders.

-- The third type of adjuster, the public adjuster, works only for the policy holder.
-The public insurance adjuster is also an independent insurance adjuster but they are hired by the policy holders who are filing the claim.
-Public insurance adjusters are often hired by insurance policy holders to make sure they are getting their full claim benefit from the insurance policy they purchased.
+- The third type of adjuster, the public insurance adjuster, works for the policyholder.
+The public insurance adjuster is an independent insurance adjuster but they are hired by the policyholders who are filing the claim.

 When Is a Public Insurance Adjuster Most Often Used?